 "The conditions are such as to render exact results impossible," says an objector.
-The remark is directly confuted by the experiments of Hare, Crookes, Varley, Boutlerof, Zöllner, Wallace, Cox, Wyld, W. H. Harrison,

-Denslow, Ashburner, and more than a hundred more investigators known to science.
-Any man may obtain "exact results" who will take the trouble to investigate the subject patiently and repeatedly in the presence of tested mediums.
+The remark is directly confuted by the experiments of Hare, Crookes, Varley, Boutlerof, Zöllner, Wallace, Cox, Wyld, W. H. Harrison, Deaslow.
+Ashbarner, and more than a hundred more investhraters known to science.
+Any man may obtain "exact results" who will take the trouble to investigate the subject pathentic and repeatedly in the presence of tested mediums.

-Mr. F. L. H. Willis, a gentleman well known to me, was suspended (1857) from the divinity school of Harvard University on a charge of simulating so-called spiritual phenomena.
-The character of these in his presence was then patiently examined into by Thomas Wentworth Higginson, well known both in England and America as an accomplished gentleman and scholar, and who tested certain facts to his entire satisfaction.
-His feet, without the shoes, were grasped by palpable hands; the guitar was played on "accurately and gracefully," while he sang several songs, he first placing the guitar "in such a position as to guard the instrument from possibility of contact," and it being "beyond the reach of any part of Mr. Willis's person."
-Mr. Higginson, in his affidavit, remarks: "I cannot play the guitar, but I have heard it played a good deal, and I know that the accompaniment was an extraordinary thing, apart from the mystery of its origin," He says, in conclusion:
+Mr. F. L. H. Willis, a gentleman well known to me, was servedial , 1871 from the divinity school of Harvard Unversity on a charge of simulating so-called spiritual phytometal.
+The character of these in his presence was the ratest's essented into by Thomas Wentworth Higf www. well known both in England and America as an and thes at his entire satisfaction.
+His feet, without the sing were graced by palpable hands; the guitar was in while he sang sevat which he int mining the guitar " in such a position as a graced the matriment from possibility of contact," an i hat "he wal the reach of any part of Mr. Willis's man in his affidavit, remarks: "I sound and the gather.
+Not I have heard it played a good " and then sport the mystery of its origin."
+He MAN I AVA LOUT